-10.1 The Secretary shall send a notice of any special or Annual General Meeting of the HTA to each member at the address which appears against his name in the books of the HTA at least fourteen days before the date of such meeting.
+10.1 The Secretary shall mail a notice of any Special or Annual General Meeting of the HTA to each member at the address which appears against his name in the books of the HTA via e-mail to the members last nominated e-mail address.
+Notice to be forwarded at least fourteen days before the date of such meeting.

-10.3.
-Each such member shall register his address with the Secretary of the HTA and in case he should fail to do so it shall be taken that he has waived his right to any and all notices of general meetings, or any other notice.
+10.3 Each such member shall register an e-mail address with the Secretary of the HTA and in case he should fail to do so it shall be taken that he has waived his right to any and all notices of general meetings, or any other notice.

-10.4.
-Any notice posted to the registered address shall be deemed to be due notice given.
+10.4 Any notice forwarded via e-mail, shall be deemed to be due notice given.

 11. REQUISITIONS FOR SPECIAL GENERAL MEETINGS:

-11.1 The Committee shall, on receiving a requisition signed by not less than twenty members call a special general meeting of the HTA within 30 days of receipt of this requisition.
-Such requisition to state the object of the proposed meeting and to be addressed to the Secretary.
+11.1 The Committee shall, on receiving a requisition signed by not less than twenty members call a Special General meeting of the HTA within 30 days of receipt of this requisition.
+Such requisition to state the object of the proposed meeting and to be addressed to the Secretary in writing.